alert - warning

 Showing Cost-Effectiveness

-To apply for fiscal year (FY) 2022 Flood Mitigation Assistance (FMA) funding, please note the following application deadlines:
+To apply for the fiscal year (FY) 2023 Flood Mitigation Assistance grant program funding opportunity, please note the following application deadlines:

-Eligible applicants and subapplicants must apply for funding using the new grants management system: FEMA GO.
+Eligible applicants and subapplicants must apply for funding using the grants management system: FEMA Grant Outcomes (FEMA GO).
 Flood Mitigation Assistance will not accept paper applications.
-FEMA GO replaced eGrants for the Flood Mitigation Assistance grant program.

 Learn more about the FEMA GO system, including user guides and templates.
 Or directly access the FEMA GO portal.